 As China Moves To Other Energy Sources, Its Coal Region Struggles To Adapt

 In China's coal country, Shanxi Province, the black stuff is a more than just a source of income — it is a source of identity.
 Lumps of it are for sale at the national coal museum, in elegant, satin-lined gift boxes.
-The rest of the coal museum is faded and out of date, much like the city of Tiayuan, where it is located, about 300 miles southwest of Beijing.
+The rest of the coal museum is faded and out of date, much like the city of Taiyuan, where it is located, about 300 miles southwest of Beijing.

 The city of 4 million got rich off of coal, once, and became known as China's coal capital.
 Shanxi Province has a quarter of the nation's proven coal reserves.
 But now China is closing and consolidating its coal mines under state ownership — 25 have closed this year alone — and the region has not quite figured out how to rebound.
 The province produced 14.7 percent fewer tons of coal in 2016 from the previous year.